The Cheapest Auto Insurance Companies in Dallas, Texas, in 2026

 Cheapest for seniors: State Farm

-Senior drivers usually get cheaper car insurance coverage because decades of driving experience often mean safer habits and fewer claims, which insurers reward with lower rates.
+Senior drivers usually get cheaper car insurance coverage because decades of driving experience often mean safer habits and fewer claims, which insurers reward with lower average rates.

 Senior drivers in Dallas pay, on average, $158 per month.
 Still, you can often find an even better deal by shopping around and comparing auto insurance quotes.